kircherlab/CADD-scripts/README.md

 micromamba install -c conda-forge -c bioconda snakemake
 ```

-*Note: If you are using an existing conda installation, please make sure it is [a version >=4.4.0](https://github.com/conda/conda/issues/3200).
+*Note1: If you are using an existing conda installation, please make sure it is [a version >=4.4.0](https://github.com/conda/conda/issues/3200).
 Make also sure to use snakemake >= 7.32.3 as some command line parameters are not available in earlier versions. *

-*Note3: We are using mamba here.
+*Note2: We are using mamba here.
 In principle it should also work with conda, in that case add `--conda-frontend conda` to line 216 in install.sh`*

 ### Setup